 In the last year, the department spent $7.7 million in redundancy payments after more than 100 jobs were cut and the officials said there may be another high figure for redundancies in the next year as it will be making more changes.

 Deputy director-general of operations Sue Cosford said the first phase of restructuring was for back-office support services, and this time the focus will be on field positions.

 Decisions should be made by July next year on how many jobs might be cut.

-Next story in National: MPs told pay rates not driving people out of Defence Force
+Next story in New Zealand: MPs told pay rates not driving people out of Defence Force

 Copyright © 2012, Radio New Zealand